-My name is Jalissa Schmidt, I identify myself as a multi-racial urban (and suburban) member of the Acho Dene Koe First Nation.
-I am Dene, El Salvadorian, and Irish.
-I carry my First Nation ancestry through my maternal line.
+My name is Jalissa Schmidt.
+I am a multi-racial member of the Acho Dene Koe First Nation, being Dene, El Salvadorian, and Irish.

 It’s been a journey navigating walking among worlds, a journey that came with many teachings and gifts of knowledge that I respect and uphold with the deepest care.
-My intention is to share my experiences and the knowledge gifted to me in a responsible way that honours myself, my family, my community, and the journey of reconciliation.
+My intention is to share my experiences and the knowledge gifted to me in a responsible way that honours myself, my family, my community, and the journey of decolonizing for Indigenous belonging..

 I offer a unique perspective on this work.
 I have personal experience as a student, educator, administrator, and consultant.
-But most importantly, I have the lived experience of just being me – navigating multiple worlds, systemic barriers, colonization, intergenerational impacts, and the path of decolonizing and indigenizing.
+But most importantly, I have the lived experience of just being me – navigating multiple worlds, systemic barriers, colonization, intergenerational impacts, and the path of decolonizi

 With my experience, I add another layer of perspective and representation to the 1.8+ million ways of being Indigenous.
 Our diverse voices collaborating to honour each other, our communities, and future generations.